OUR MISSION

 OPERATIONAL TEAM

-Executive Director | Jennifer became aware of the lack of eyeglasses access globally after a trip to the eyeglass store with her kids got her thinking.
+Associate Director of Strategy and Partnerships | Jennifer became aware of the lack of eyeglasses access globally after a trip to the eyeglass store with her kids got her thinking.
 Many questions and hours of research led Jen to GoodVision.
 In the 1980s, Jen worked in the Congo as a Peace Corps volunteer and became aware of the lack of access to basic health benefits (like eyeglasses) which can significantly hold individuals back in their potential.
 Jen first worked in the environmental field and moved on to the field of international public health and vision correction.

-Co-Program Director | Matee is an ophthalmic nurse and is the co-program director of the Liberia team.
-Matee helped establish the eye clinic with Refuge Place International and GoodVision.
+Ophthalmic Nurse | Matee is an ophthalmic nurse and helped establish the eye clinic with GoodVision.
 Matee worked as a nurse for two years prior to becoming an ophthalmic nurse.
 Matee has played a critical role in the training of the GoodVision technicians.

 Project Manager | Liz is pursuing a global health masters from Brighton and Sussex Medical School and is excited to bring her past non-profit, social enterprise, and other professional experiences to GoodVision.
 Liz received her bachelor’s degree in international studies from American University.
 While at American she had the opportunity to study and travel in Kenya and Rwanda where she was able to see first hand the different health care systems and access, especially in rural regions.
 Liz is passionate about local and sustainable solutions, one of the many reasons she was drawn to work with GoodVision USA.

 Communications | Christine has been wearing glasses to correct her distance vision since grade school, and she can’t imagine life without them.
-She comes to GoodVision after a 30–year career in publications, from producing newsletters for local profits to managing an international dental research journal.
-She believes GoodVision’s twin goals are a winning combination: bringing the life-changing benefits of improved vision to more children and adults and supporting meaningful employment for local GoodVision Technicians.
+She comes to GoodVision after a 30year career in publications, from producing newsletters for local profits to managing an international dental research journal.
+She believes GoodVisions twin goals are a winning combination: bringing the life-changing benefits of improved vision to more children and adults and supporting meaningful employment for local GoodVision Technicians.

 Inspired to be part of our mission?